 Field Description Enable SMTP Authentication The user's credentials are used for SMTP authentication when this option is selected.
 When the option is not selected, SMTP authentication is disabled.
 Email Host The email server to be used for sending notification emails.
 Username The user name to login to the email server.
 Password The password for the user name.
-From Email m Email The address you want to have show up in the From field of the notification emails.
+From Email The address that you want to be displayed in the From field of the notification emails.
 Port If SMTP authentication is enabled, port is set to 587 by default.
 If SMTP authentication is disabled, port is set to 25 by default.